What is a Whistleblower Lawsuit?

 Whistleblower/qui tam cases are a type of lawsuit whistleblowers bring under the False Claims Act (“FCA”).
 They are a powerful way for whistleblowers to help the government stop many types of fraud and recover money that has been stolen from the U.S. Treasury and taxpayers.

-The FCA rewards whistleblowers whose qui tam lawsuits recover government funds and provides job protection to whistleblowers because of the professional and personal risks they take in filing the lawsuit.
+The FCA rewards whistleblowers whose False Claims Act qui tam suits recover government funds and provides job protection to whistleblowers because of the professional and personal risks they take in filing the lawsuit.

 Because of these risks, it’s important to know whether you have a good whistleblower/qui tam case before taking action.
 If you are considering reporting fraud against the government, make sure you meet the following criteria: